-\ Do you want to run the IVP after the installation [YES]?
+Do you want to run the IVP after the installation [YES]?

-The IVP for DEC Ada checks to be sure that the installation is successful.
+The IVP for DEC Ada checks that the installation was successful.
 It is recommended that you run the IVP.

 After installing DEC Ada, you can run the IVP independently to verify that the software is available on your system.
 You might need to run the IVP after a system failure to make sure that users can access DEC Ada.